Read our Champions League beginner’s guide to get up to speed on what many regard as the world’s best club soccer tournament.

 The playoff qualification rounds begin in June and are played from June until August.
 They determine the final teams to qualify for the Group Stage.
 The Group Stage begins in September and ends in February.
 The Knockout stage runs from March through the end of April.
-And the final is played in May.
+Then, the final occurs in May.

 While the tournament’s early editions were a cosmopolitan affair, the final rounds of the modern Champions League continues to cater for familiar faces.

-In the past decade Spanish, English and German teams have all strangleholds on the Champions League at various points; last season, Real Madrid, Atletico Madrid and Barcelona filled three of the four semifinal spots.
+In the past decade, Spanish, English and German teams have all strangleholds on the Champions League at various points.
+For example, five of the six teams in Finals from 2014 to 2016 hailed from Spain.

 Despite its ruthlessness, the new format has paved the way for some shock winners in recent years, particularly those enjoyed by Porto in 2004 and Chelsea, who defended manfully on the way to glory, in 2012 the standout triumphs.